The Role of Vitamin D in Your Health

 Yes.
 See the table, "Daily Recommended Vitamin D Intake."
 This table lists the upper limits for vitamin D levels by age.

-Symptoms of getting too much vitamin D include nausea, vomiting, itching, increased thirst and urination, poor appetite, constipation, weakness, weight loss, confusion, heart rhythm problems, kidney damage and possibly even pancreatic cancer.
-Do not take higher than recommended doses of vitamin D without first discussing it with your doctor.
+Do not take higher-than-recommended doses of vitamin D without first discussing it with your doctor.
 However, your doctor might recommend higher doses of vitamin D if he or she is checking your blood levels and adjusting your dose accordingly.